aloha666/Java2021/Antra Java.md

 ### Factory Design Pattern

-we create objects without exposing the creation logic to the client and refer to newly created objectsusing a common interface
+we create objects without exposing the creation logic to the client and refer to newly created objects using a common interface.

 ### Proxy Design pattern: